 1. Enter the field where you want to create the pivot.
-See Enter a field (Run screen) (page 154).
+See Enter a field (Run screen) (page 156).

 - 2. Tap .
 The pattern buttons display. - 3.
 Tap 🔘 - 4.
 Tap and begin driving the outer perimeter of the field.
 The display: - Marks your starting point on the map, at the vehicle's location when you tapped record. - Shows the recorded path with a dashed line. - 5.
-Drive at least 50 feet on an outer tower rut and then tap B. - 6.
-Enter the distance to the Pivot Field Edge and tap - 7.
-When finished, the display: - Saves the pivot pattern with a unique name (for example, P01). - Generates a pivot boundary based on the recorded path and the width of the implement.
-The pivot boundary is saved with a unique name related to the headland (for example, P01 Boundary). - Makes the pivot boundary active. - 8.
-To cancel the pivot creation, tap .
+Drive at least 50 feet on an outer tower rut and then tap

+- 7. When finished, the display:

+- Saves the pivot pattern with a unique name (for example, P01).

+- Generates a pivot boundary based on the recorded path and the width of the implement.
+The pivot boundary is saved with a unique name related to the headland (for example, P01 Boundary).

+- Makes the pivot boundary active.

+- 8. To cancel the pivot creation, tap